nchenderson/elements-nonpar-stat/docs/03-rankstatLatex.md

 * Let's first look at the **Meat** data from the **PairedData** **R** package.

-* This data set contains 20 observations with measures of fat percentage using different measuring techniques.
+* This data set contains 20 observations with each observation corresponding to a single piece of meat.
+For each observation, we have two measures of fat percentage that were obtained different measuring techniques.